sureiii/computing-work/story.md

 Ren seems so heartbroken...
 The light in her eyes has faded.
 I know Jackson does not like me but it pains me not being able to tell Renee the truth.
+I've got to make them get together.

+the next day...

+*Jackson POV*
+Today is the day where I ask Jessica who Renee likes...
+I really hope it is me but there is nothing about me to like about.

+*Narrator*
+Jackson and Jessica went to the cafe after school.